It’s that time of year again.

 Perhaps for gym memberships, think about if you really need an expensive place or if a cheaper option would do.
 For instance, if you never use the pool, perhaps there are options without pools that are cheaper?
 Instead of having a trainer partner up with a friend to keep you motivated.

 Are you ok eating out less?
 Maybe having dinners at home with friends instead of meeting at a bar or restaurant?
 Bring in lunch to work most days if you are simply just buying for convenience.
 Learn to cook, or perhaps or cook for the week if finding the time is a problem.
+Perhaps you could even look at preserving food longer through smoking meats or using a food dehydrator?
 One strategy I like using is a crockpot to have a hot meal waiting for me when I get back from the office.

 Perhaps you could have just Netflix instead of cable?